creepersguitar/CI-project4/README.md

 ## Bugs
  This section is all about the annoying bugs which i either did fix or i did not have enough time to fix.
 ### Unfixed Bugs
+There are no unfixed bugs that i have tried to look for.
+Majority of the inputs have error handling to catch human error or tests from other developers.
 ### Fixed Bugs
+ - At the very start of building this site for bite bait, i kept on encountering an error 500 as i was following along with the "i think therefore i blog" module on the Code Institute LMS which was caused by me forgetting to rename a part of one of the files to match up with bite bait.
+ - i also encountered an internal server error on heroku which i checked the heroku dashboard, it came up in heroku logs that i had a h10 error (app crashed!).
+I used this youtube link and it helped fix the h10 and internal server [error.](https://youtu.be/68iCwSmSIvA?si=o3vwrcSVMWwiU9Xl)
+ - Recently there was an error 403 when i appended /admin in my browser which was caused by not having the local host preview in the CSRF_TRUSTED_ORIGINS section of my settings.py file which is now fixed
 ## Deployment
+Bite Bait was deployed via Heroku following these steps:
+1. Create requirements.txt.
+2. Push to GitHub.
+3. Sign up/login to Heroku.
+4. Create a new app.
+5. Set up configuration variables.
+6. Connect GitHub repository.
+7. Choose deployment method (manual or automatic).
+8. Wait for Heroku to build the application.
+9. Open the app and enjoy!
 ## User Stories
 This section is about making user stories and just in general talking about them.
 ### Make user stories